 As a naturopathic doctor specializing in preconception and postpartum care, I feel that the lack of adequate postpartum care is completely unacceptable.
 We must make a change to protect and support all mothers.

 A closer look at your postpartum hormone timeline

 Hormones are a tricky thing, especially during the postpartum period.
 The more you understand your postpartum hormone timeline and your accompanying signs of recovery, the better equipped you’ll be to physically and mentally support yourself.

 We’ve broken the postpartum timeline into three phases:

 Immediately following delivery – whether you had a vaginal or cesarean birth – progesterone and estrogen levels begin to decrease.
 At the same time, prolactin and oxytocin levels dramatically increase.

-Prolactin: the hormone released by the anterior pituitary gland in your brain, is responsible for the stimulation of breast milk production.
+Prolactin: the hormone released by the anterior pituitary gland in your brain is responsible for stimulating breast milk production.

 Oxytocin: released to stimulate contraction of the uterus during childbirth and postpartum.
 Plays a vital role in bonding and attachment between mother and child.